rahukettu/todo-app/README.md

 - **Add Tasks**: Users can add new tasks with a description and priority level.
 - **Task Priority**: Tasks can be assigned different priority levels and are displayed accordingly.
-- **Mark Tasks**: Users can mark tasks as done or undone by pressing on the task.
+- **Mark Tasks**: Users can mark tasks as done or undone by tapping on the task.
 - **Delete Tasks**: Users can delete tasks from the list.
 - **Persistent Storage**: Task data is stored locally using AsyncStorage.